awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-example.md

 ### Validate the Customer<a name="transaction-example-order-part-a"></a>

-First, define an action to verify that a customer with `customerId` equal to `09e8e9c8-ec48` exists in the customers table\.
+First, define an action to verify that a customer with `customerId` equal to `09e8e9c8-ec48` exists in the customer table\.

 ```
     final String CUSTOMER_TABLE_NAME = "Customers";